srinivas-maddikunta/brightspot-cms/docs/developers-guide/tutorials/article/develop-view.rst

 Step 2: Adding an Article View to the Styleguide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By convention, a view's template and data are in directories parallel to its model.
-In this step, you create template and data for your view in the appropriate directory.
+In this step, you create a template and data for your view in the appropriate directory.

 #.
 Returning to the IDE, create the file :code:`Article.hbs` in the directory :code:`brightspot-tutorial/styleguide/content/article/`, and enter the following text: